informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 the blockchain at height *terminationHeight*.

 > As the block of height *h + 1* is needed to verify the block of
-> height *h* we highlight th following clarification of the
+> height *h* we highlight the following clarification of the
 > termination height.